neverstones/soilmoisturemapper/README.md

 # soilmoisturemapper
-A Webapp to monito water in the soil
+A Webapp to monitor water in the soil